AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE | LE/BR
+Early | AE | BR
-Mid | AE | LE/BR
+Mid | AE/BK | BR
-Late | AE | LE/BR
+Late | AE | BR

 !!! note
-    LE gives you instant ult, also comfier, whereas BR is preferred if you might be lacking damage, especially for early floors.
+    You can choose to bring BK if you're not confident against Heimdall.
+However, it shouldn't be an issue, as HoH can easily bruteforce through Heimdall without any issues at all.

 ####<p align="center">Elysia - Signet of ■■</p>